-- 15. The proposals are designed to provide a terrace along the street facing onto Junction Road.
+- 18. The proposals are designed to provide a terrace along the street facing onto Junction Road.
 In order to facilitate this, the sycamore at the front of the site is proposed to be removed and replacement planting provided.
 The layout is considered appropriate and takes into account site constraints whilst providing amenity, servicing and parking areas.
-In terms of density the proposals equate to 72 dwellings per hectare which is consistent with the character and density of the surrounding area. - 16.
+In terms of density the proposals equate to 72 dwellings per hectare which is consistent with the character and density of the surrounding area. - 19.
+The amended layout is on balance considered to be an improvement, whilst the cycle stores would ideally be located closer to the highway.
+The amended proposals do reduce the amount of the site taken up by access and parking areas, thereby increasing the areas which can be utilised for external amenity space. - 20.
 The dwellings are two storeys in height and adopt a fairly traditional form with pitched roofs, gable ends, red facing brick and pantiles.
 The detailing is slightly more contemporary in terms of the proportions of windows and timber infill panels.
 Windows and bargeboards are proposed in timber.
 Limited details of brick, tiles and the timber infill panels are provided and as such it is suggested that details of these form a condition of any consent.
-Subject to these details the design is considered to be appropriate. - 17.
-The size of the development is below the threshold for an energy efficiency statement, however the design and access statement submitted with the application details that the applicants are committed to achieving code for sustainable homes level 4. - 18.
-Details of hard and soft landscaping treatments to the boundaries and front of the site will be key to the success of the scheme.
-Details provided with the application are considered to be acceptable in principle, however further details of materials, soft landscaping and boundary treatments should form a condition of any consent. - 19.
-Concern is raised by one resident over the potential loss of the community notice board and grit bin.
-These are facilities which are required in the vicinity and as such it is recommended that their re-provision is conditioned as part of the landscaping scheme for the site.
+Subject to these details the design is considered to be appropriate.

+- 21. The size of the development is below the threshold for an energy efficiency statement; however the design and access statement submitted with the application details that the applicants are committed to achieving code for sustainable homes level 4.
+Part of the proposals to achieve this Code level include the provision of solar thermal panels on the south and east elevations, specific details of which should be conditioned to ensure their projection from the roof slope is limited. - 22.
+Policy 3 of the emerging JCS has a requirement for all housing developments to achieve code level 4 for water.
+The applicants have advised that the scheme will meet code for sustainable homes level 4 and it is recommended that a condition require code level 4 be met for water. - 23.
+Appropriate detailing of hard and soft landscaping treatments to the boundaries and front of the site will be key to the success of the scheme.
+Details provided with the application are considered to be acceptable in principle, however further details of materials, soft landscaping and boundary treatments should form a condition of any consent.
+Details for the location of a replacement community notice board and grit bin should also form part of these landscaping proposals.